Centre for Family Business

 There are so many challenges that arise from mixing business with family.
 Through years of research and engagement with global family businesses, the Lancaster University Management School (LUMS) Centre for Family Business has developed a deep understanding of these challenges and how to overcome them.

-We have collaborative links with a range of family business practitioners, advisors and academic communities both locally and internationally, such as those below.
+We collaborate with a range of family business practitioners, advisors and academic communities both locally and internationally.
+Please see below for examples.

 Centre for Family Business, Entrepreneurship and Innovation